 Do you desire a deeper, more intimate and powerful relationship with the Lord?

 Are you ready to have heightened sensitivity to the desires of God?

 Do you need to break away from bondages that have been holding you hostage?

 Is there a friend or loved one that needs Salvation?

 Do you desire to know God’s will for your life?

 We encourage you to seek the Lord in prayer and let your decisions about your biblical fasting come from Him.
 Ask the Lord to show you areas to target during your time of fasting and prayer.
-We believe, that as we pray and seek God and give Him our best at the first of the year, He will bless our ENTIRE year!
+We believe, that as we pray, seek God and give Him our best at the beginning of the year, He will bless our ENTIRE year!
 (Matthew 6:33)

 According to the Bible, there are three duties of every Christian: give, pray and fast.